HOW TO HIRE AN INDEPENDENT

 Talmar Anderson, Boss Actions & Cheryl Hodgson, Attorney & Founder of Brandaide

-Many business owners engage companies and individuals for part-time and project work by hiring independent contractors.
+Many business owners engage companies and individuals for part-time and project work by hiring 1099 independent contractors, or freelancers.
+The more modern lingo is the “gig worker” for the gig economy.
 When hiring an independent contractor vs employee, there are two action steps required.
 While separate and distinct, they are highly correlated.
 Both are required for success.
 These two steps include:

 - Understanding and navigating the hiring process and the difference between independent contractor vs employee.

-- Documenting the relationship with a consulting or independent contractor agreement
+- Documenting the relationship with the chosen gig worker with a consulting or independent contractor agreement

-First, how do you know for certain whether the outside vendor of services has the necessary skill set to successfully meet the hiring requirements of your business?
+First, how do you know for certain whether the gig worker has the necessary skill set to successfully meet the hiring requirements of your business?
 Will they complete a project and deliverables in a timely and professional manner?

 Once you’ve identified and are ready to engage an independent contractor for project work, or even for part-time ongoing services, a written independent contractor agreement will help establish ground rules and avoid pitfalls in hiring an independent contractor.
 You’ll also need to make certain the chosen company or candidate qualifies as an independent contractor vs. employee for tax and payroll purposes.